-Objective Action Year Responsible Party Funding Source B-1 Establish criteria that will better enable the Town to act on right of first refusal on Chapter 61, 61A or 61B land.
-2018 Planning Board, Board of Selectmen and TOSC Town Boards B-2 Coordinate efforts with the Planning Board and officials on new growth management and master planning to ensure that Open Space goals and objectives are realized.
-Ongoing TOSC Town Board
+Objective Action Start Year Responsible Party Funding Source B-1 Coordinate efforts with the Planning Board and officials on new growth management and master planning to ensure that Open Space goals and objectives are realized.
+Ongoing TOSC Town Boards B-2 Establish criteria that will better enable the Town to act on right of first refusal on Chapter 61, 61A or 61B land.
+2019 Planning Board, Select Board and TOSC Town Boards